xingdi-eric-yuan/conv-net-version-3/README.md

 * In conv layers, one can use either 3-channel conv kernels or single-chanel conv kernels (that is to say, whether share weights).
 * Local Response Normalization supported.
 * Use log files dig deeper.
+* Use second order derivative back-prop to alter learning rate (unfinished).

 ##File description